MOISECHRIST/NPHL_Mpox_WGS_Analysis/README.md

 ### 2. Clade Assignment and Quality Checks

-Use this step to identify clades and check the quality of sequences using nextclade.
+Use this step to identify clades and assess sequence quality using Nextclade.

 ```bash
 #Ensure environment is active